Details

 It took me a while to accept the chocolate boy looks of Song Joong Ki as a feared and ruthless Consigliere and I was never fully convinced he could do it.
 But he does it, and although he didn't look threatening at any point, it's more on the plot.
 He provides a lot of gravitas to the character of Vincenzo that even the script fails to provide, ironically.
 He was a treat to watch.
 Did I say his Italian is sexy?

 Jeon Yeo Been emotes well.
-She shines in how accurately and excellently she portrays the antics of her character, right from the scene where she is introduced to us, without being over the top.
+She portrays the antics of her character without being over the top, right from the scene where she is introduced to us.
 In my opinion, we needed more of her extras and less of the unpalatable comedy that was thrust in our face.
-I was never sold on the chemistry between the leads but the romance is light, breezy, blink-and-miss and yet, good and adequate.
+I was never sold on the chemistry between the leads and the romance is light, breezy, and blink-and-miss.

 Kim Yeo Jin is brilliant as Choi Myung Hee in what is one of the few best written characters of the show.
 Kim Yoon Hye as Seo Mi Ri is another.
 Music and cinematography are the other plus points.